ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Registration and Login processes {#login-register}

-For the full Chirp! experience, authorized users can personalize their interaction by posting, liking cheeps, and following authors.
+For the full Chirp! experience, authorised users can personalise their interaction by posting, liking cheeps, and following authors.
 [The registration](#registration) and [log-in processes](#login) are described in the following diagrams:

 #### Registration {#registration}